kossnocorp/typesaurus.com/src/content/docs/types/typesaurus.md

   order: 2
 ---

-The namespaces provides a number of types that help to work with Typesaurus.
+The namespace provides a number of types that help to work with Typesaurus.

 ## `Schema`